 If you want to built at home a real nice chef oven for yourself always incline to a brick dome job.
-Do not prefabricate/cast your dome, such domes develop cracks in the larger parts and start pealing.
-Larger block parts are always affected by heat differences in material.
+Do not prefabricate/cast your dome, such domes develop cracks in the larger parts and start pealing if not dome properly.
+If you prefer having and cooking in a prefabricated oven, buy one instead, as there are high quality products on the market and also prefabricated oven products in kit forms.
+Home made larger block parts are always affected by heat differences in material.
+This work needs many tests initially.
 Firebricks are made out of clay and in manufacturing process are fired/stabilized in industrial kilns.
 Standard 26% alumina content firebricks are meant to withstand in 2400°F - 1320°C continuous use.
 Brick dome is structure made of many small fragments, with heat expanding everything can nicely move without developing major cracks.
 Industrial furnaces are not put together out of larger cast segments because with only a few blocks it's not effective down the road.
 Spare parts would be costly in more aspects.
 Clay/mud in firebrick form is the best and natural refractory, and of course firebricks last very long time.
 More physical properties' numbers for all firebrick grades from 18% to 40% Alumina content in all fire brick bodies.
 Also soapstone is commonly used/ Look into these complete soapstone thermal data with mass calculator.

 Dome internal height (Vault) to entry door height ratio must be properly calculated.
 For best achieved burning in your ovens, this is very important to have both height measurements right.
 When you have your job done, you want the fire to burn well inside.
 This ratio is 62% to 64%.
 Most precise example for home oven: